 Skills, knowledge and/or experience: I have a good knowledge of finances, and have served as both Chair and Secretary for the Gorge View Housing Society.
 I am also a volunteer coach with Doncaster, Reynolds and Lakehill Soccer.

-Interest and Vision for TLC: I have a lifeteme belief in working to support the environment and protect special places.
+Interest and Vision for TLC: I have a lifetime belief in working to support the environment and protect special places.
 I want to work to help TLC be on a stronger financial footing through an increase in its membership and profile.

 Other Organizations: Currently working with the Lakehill Soccer Association.